Trump has had a lot of lawyers but still longs for his wartime consigliere

 For a time, it appeared that Trump had found his man in William Barr, his second attorney general, who was confirmed early in 2019 and almost made it through the end of 2020.
 Barr had been attorney general for about a year under former President George H.W.
 Bush and thereafter served as in-house counsel for major corporations such as Verizon.

 Barr had been out of the government for almost 30 years when he sent an unsolicited letter to the administration criticizing the appointment of a special counsel in the Russian interference case.
+Mueller's voluminous report found extensive Russian interference (without finding specific coordination with the Trump campaign) and cited instances of what could be seen as obstruction of the investigation itself.
+It explicitly declined to exonerate Trump, but said the Office of Special Counsel "accepted" the Department of Justice policy that a sitting President cannot be indicted.

-When Mueller finished his voluminous report, finding extensive Russian interference but no direct link to the Trump campaign, Barr announced the results and treated it as an exoneration – as indeed Trump did himself.
+Barr announced the results of the report and treated it as an exoneration, as Trump did himself.

 But Trump would be far less pleased with Barr's response to allegations of election fraud in November 2020.
 Barr had his department look into the allegations and reported back that they were without basis.